 This one is a multiplayer game.
 It’s a fantastic game with different modes.
 You have two different teams, and teams have to build and defend their castles while destroying the other team’s castle.
 The object of each round is to breach the enemy’s castle and secure victory.

-Originally released as a freeware game on Microsoft Windows by game designer Derek With ice-breathing mammoths, acid-speaking snakes, and barrels of feisty monkeys roaming around.
+They were originally released as a freeware game on Microsoft Windows by game designer Derek With ice-breathing mammoths, acid-speaking snakes, and barrels of feisty monkeys roaming around.

 It’s a well-designed game with enough rewards to keep you invested for hours.
 Spelunky is the perfect example of emerging gameplay, risk first reward design, and a model for the roguelike genre as a whole.